Milking robots: introduction

 - SAC (SA Christensen) Futureline

-Feel free to contact us with your brand suggestion.
+Feel free to contact us with other brand suggestions.

 Sometimes we still hear the idea that via milking robots, everything will be automated and no attention should be paid to the dairy cows at all.
-As we heard over and again, such attitude can lead to illnesses spreading in the herd and decreasing milk yields, followed by lower milk revenues, sometimes aggravated by lower milk quality and according penalties in case of high somatic cell counts (SCC; subclinical and clinical mastitis).
-Longevity will usually suffer as well.
+As we heard over and again, such attitude can lead to decreasing milk yields, followed by lower milk revenues, sometimes aggravated by lower milk quality and according penalties in case of high somatic cell counts (SCC; subclinical and clinical mastitis).
 Click here for a short introduction to somatic cell count, milk quality and milk yield, mastitis and udder health.

 Animal health, milk composition and milk quality, mastitis and udder health